Pokecube-Development/pokecube/docs/quests_and_legends/legends_quests.rst

 ![wrong location alert](https://i.imgur.com/e9Gi6tz.png)

 ## **Quest**
 Quest is the way for you to have the legendary pokemon's confidence, and thus capture it.
-They may change over time and as new Pokémon Generations arrive.
+They may change over time and as new Pokï¿½mon Generations arrive.

 1. Celebi - Capture about 40 a 50 Pokemob Grass.
 2. Entei - Capture about 40 Pokemob Fire.